coolwonny/Project-Catalogue/Nanodegrees.md

 - **Data Visualization with Python**

-## Data Engineering Nanodegree
+## 2. Data Engineering Nanodegree

 - **Data Modeling**

-    - Data Modeling with Postgres
+    - [Data Modeling with Postgres](): Model user activity data to create a database and ETL pipline in Postgres for a music streaming app.
+Define FACT and Dimension tables and insert data into new tables.

-    - Data Modeling with Apache Cassandra
+    - [Data Modeling with Apache Cassandra](): Model event data to create a non-relational database and ETL pipline for a music streaming app.
+Define queries and tables for a database built using Apache assandra.

 - **Cloud Data Warehouses**